Best-Quotes/.github/profile/README.md

 ### People see the trophies but not the training grounds

 ### Everybody wants the view but no one want's to climb

+If I did what you think, then I made you what you are.
+Gotham (S2 E14) You get 2 choices life, happiness and truth